marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 ![Create Source and Target Database Servers and Databases](./graphics/0040_DeploySourceAndTargetDatabaseServers.png)

-When the template is deployed, it will tell you the connection strings for your source and target databases.
+When the template is deployed, it will tell you the server names for your Data Factory, source and target databases.
 Notice that the server names for the deployed Azure SQL Servers are named as GUIDs.
 These are generated as part of the deployment.
 The server names must be globally unique.
 Copy-and-paste these somewhere, we're going to need them later.

+The Data Factory will copy data from our source database and merge it into our target database.

 When this is complete, go into the Azure Portal, select your resource group and look at the resources it contains.
 It should look like this (your server names will be different, but they should be named as guids).